Dog and Cat Vaccinations in Nashua, NH

 When You Should Get Your Pet Vaccinated

 In a perfect world, every pet would get vaccinated in their first few months of life, helping to combat dangerous animal diseases.
-We recommend that pets get vaccinated at six to eight weeks.
+We recommend that dogs and cats get vaccinated at six to eight weeks.
 After this, a series of vaccination boosters are administered three to four weeks apart until a final dose is given at four-months old.
 It’s important you adhere to a vaccination schedule for your pet, because incomplete boosters can result in incomplete protection from diseases you’re trying to prevent.
 Once the final series of vaccinations are administered to a puppy or kitten, we determine whether your pet should come in every three years or every year for updates.
 How often adults come in for pet vaccinations is largely dependent on lifestyle.

 Every cat or dog receives a set of “core” vaccines at our animal hospital in Nashua.
 Felines are protected from three different diseases with one dose of FVRCP.
 Dogs are protected from four different diseases with one dose of DHPP.
 Rabies vaccinations are required by law and infected animals can pass this disease on to humans.
 If you travel with your pet or if they go outdoors frequently, we may administer additional vaccinations.